atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 ## Abstract

 This ADR proposes to introduce the PHOTON token (ticker `photon`) as the only fee token of AtomOne.
-The only way to get PHOTON is to burn ATONE.
+The only way to get PHOTONs is to burn ATONEs.

 ## Context